EthanKowatsch/CIS-1300-Course-Work/README.md

 ## Notes

-All code is my own work, except where otherwise noted.
+All code is my own work.
 Private information (student numbers, instructor files) has been removed.
 Files provided by the instructor for testing or as skeletons have not been included.